AIST Foundation Real Steel Video Contest

 Video Submission Guidelines

-Each video contest submission should educate viewers on the 2025 theme, “Who Would You Be In Steel?” and include at least two of the following key components:
+Each video contest submission should educate viewers on the 2025 theme, “Steel – from the Gen Z Perspective” and include at least two of the following key components:

-• Interview with recent graduate(s) who work for a steel-producing or steel-related company that explains the benefits of working in the industry.
+• Interview with recent graduate(s) who work for a steel-producing or steel-related company that explains the benefits of working in the industry as a young professional.

 A teacher/faculty member at the school must serve as the Faculty Sponsor for each entry.
 Faculty Sponsors may include this Video Contest as part of their class curriculum, or as a separate activity for their students.
 One student on the team will serve as the Student Captain.